 3. Colby Stevenson Maddox, 24 February 1831-10 January 1891, married Syrena Jane Lagow on 10 March 1857 in Crawford County, Illinois,[vii] having moved there after 1850 according to the 1850 Christian County, KY census.
 They had eleven children.
 He registered for the draft in July 1863 in Crawford County, Illinois.
 He was buried in Fuller Cemetery in Crawford County, IL.[viii]
-Interestingly, Colby and Syrena’s daughter Syrena Jane (Maddox) Conrad would be killed by a lightning bolt while talking on the phone in 1914.
+Colby and Syrena’s daughter Syrena Jane (Maddox) Conrad would be killed by a lightning bolt while talking on the phone in 1914.

 4. Elizabeth S. G. Maddox, 16 February 1833 – 3 March 1895; married John M. Lane (with Joseph’s consent) on 29 August 1852.
 John Lane died on 3 August 1863, and Elizabeth then married Eber Jenne/Jennie/Jenny[ix] on 15 December 1864 and was living with him in Crawford County, Illinois, next door to Joseph in 1880.[x]
 Eber died on 27 August 1892.
 Both Elizabeth and Eber Jenne are buried in the Baker Cemetery in Montgomery Township, Crawford County, Illinois

 5. Benjamin Wesley ”Wes” Maddox, 22 February 1835 – 17 September 1913; served in the Confederate Kentucky 2nd Brigade, 10th Cavalry, Company K (Johnson’s – part of Morgan’s Raiders); was captured by his own brother during Morgan’s Great Indiana and Ohio Raid during the 19 July 1863 Battle of Buffington Island and was received at Camp Morton, Indiana on 23 July.
 He was sent to the infamous Camp Douglas in Chicago, Illinois – considered the “Andersonville of the North” – on 18 August and was received there on 22 August (at the same time his uncle Davis also was transferred to Camp Douglas) to be imprisoned with his fellow Raiders.
-On 24 February 1865 he was part of a prisoner exchange and was sent to Point Lookout, Maryland, after having been transferred there on 24 February 1865 as part of a prisoner exchange.[xi] [xii] [xiii] [xiv] [xv] A copy of his Civil War pension application includes details.
+On 24 February 1865 he was part of a prisoner exchange and was sent to Point Lookout, Maryland, where he remained for the duration of the war.[xi] [xii] [xiii] [xiv] [xv] A copy of his Civil War pension application includes details.
 Benjamin married Rebecca Elizabeth Randolph and signed a marriage bond in Morganfield, Union County, KY on 25 March 1868;[xvi] They had two daughters, one Lucy Ollie.
 Benjamin died in Union County, KY.[xvii]